mayurpatil1901/Data-science/README.md

 # Black Friday Sales
-> this is my first repository
+> This is my first repository
-> it is the data science project based on  Black Friday Sales
+> I have worled on Black Friday Sales Dataset